12 Top-Rated Campgrounds in Yellowstone National Park

 3. Grant Village Campground

-The Grant Village Campground is one of the largest campgrounds in Yellowstone, with more than 400 sites available to accommodate tents, trailers, and RVs.
-It's regarded by longtime visitors as the best campground in Yellowstone thanks to being the campground closest to shower facilities.
+The Grant Village Campground is one of the largest campgrounds in Yellowstone, with more than 400 sites available.
+It accommodates tents, trailers, and RVs.
+And it's regarded by longtime visitors as the best campground in Yellowstone thanks to being the campground closest to shower facilities.

 Others opt for Grant Village Campground for its lodgepole pine surroundings and quick access to other park attractions.
-Within a short drive from the campground, popular attractions to check out include the West Thumb Geyser Basin, Yellowstone Lake, and the many amenities of Grant Village.
+Within a short drive are the West Thumb Geyser Basin, Yellowstone Lake, and the many amenities of Grant Village.

 While not all sites can accommodate RVs at Grant Village Campground, the maximum length allowed for those that do is 40 feet.